TILT: Teens in Leadership Training

 Unit J, Santa Ana, CA 92705

-Disclaimer: The TILT training is not a substitute for therapy or medical attention.
-You may not rely on any information provided as a substitute for professional advice.
+Disclaimer: Our trainings are not a substitute for therapy or medical attention.
+You may not rely on any information provided as a substitute for professional advice!

 About the TILT Program

-Our goal during these two days, is to provide teens, ages 14-17, with the tools and skills for life-long success.
+Our goal during these two days TILT, is to provide teens, ages 14-17, with the tools and skills for life-long success.

 TILT teaches skills for: